 The quantity theory of money is one of the most successful theories in economics in terms of its simplicity and predictive power.
 Accordingly, it has become a fundamental principle of macroeconomics.

-The following links are to data files containing long-run average rates of money (M1) growth, CPI inflation, and real GDP growth for about 176 countries:
+The following links are to data files containing long-run average rates of money (M1) growth, CPI inflation, and real GDP growth for 178 countries: